 If you don’t have access to a computer or would like support using a computer to make your application, please contact cwfsupport@walthamforest.gov.uk who can arrange for digital support to be given over the telephone.

-10. What is safeguarding and how can I get help?
+10) What is safeguarding and how can I get help?

 If you are working directly with people, all individuals within your organisation should be able to recognise the different types of abuse, identify the signs and where to go for help.
 Even if you are not part of a formal organisation, it is your responsibility to ensure you have undertaken relevant safeguarding training.

-If you are concerned that an adult with care and support needs is being abused or neglected or is self neglecting, please contact the London Borough of Waltham Forest immediately on 020 8496 3000 or follow this link to complete an online referral form
+If you are concerned that an adult with care and support needs is being abused or neglected or is self-neglecting, please contact the London Borough of Waltham Forest immediately on 020 8496 3000 or follow this link to complete an online referral form

 For further guidance regarding Safeguarding Policy and Procedure and DBS checks, visit the Community Waltham Forest safeguarding webpage.